ImogenWren/SBC_Testing/README.md

 Check Cronjobs:
 `crontab -l` <br>

+Ensure that folder exists for log file - crontab will not work if folder does not exist.
+`mkdir remotelabs`

 ## Test Setup
 - All SBCs given a unique and incremented IP Address (192.168.1.X) and a logical hostname mirroring the IP
 - All SBCs are plugged into a LAN via network switches
+- Engineering Laptop set to static ip `192.168.1.100`

 ## Test Procedure